X-Dome 1+

 We take these materials and craft them into the X-Dome at arguably the most experienced tent factory in the world for premium tents.
 We use advanced construction methods like high precision narrow seams, narrow seam taping, waterproof seam construction, generous double stitching, ample bartacking, and double folded edges.

 Overall, the X-Dome 1+ is a truly special freestanding tent.
 With a weight close to 2 lbs (less than 1 kg) it is among the lightest doublewall freestanding tents while being more spacious, stormworthiness and user friendly than comparable tents.
 It protects with a fly first pitch and robust structure, comfortably accommodates with class leading interior volume and floor area, and is simple to use with large doorways and a zero stake pitch.
-The X-Dome 1+ is the ideal freestanding tent for any adventure from Torres del Paine to the Te Araroa.
+The X-Dome 1+ is the ideal freestanding tent for adventures from Torres del Paine to the Te Araroa.

 Customer Reviews

-Based on 105 reviews
+Based on 113 reviews

 83%